Checkups & Cleanings

 - Gum Disease Screening – Gum disease is an infection of the tissues that surround and support your teeth.
 It is usually painless, and most patients don’t even know that they have it.
 It is a significant cause of tooth loss in adults.
 Before your dental cleaning begins, we will examine you for signs of gum disease.
 If you do have gum disease, we may recommend a deep cleaning instead of your regular teeth cleaning.

 - Dental Cleaning – Also known as teeth cleaning, this regular cleaning removes tartar build-up from your teeth and around your gums which cannot be removed with regular brushing.
 Dental cleaning prevents cavities, gingivitis and periodontal diseases.
-People who wear dentures can supplement their regular cleaning with denture cleaning.

 - Oral Cancer Screening – We look for any signs of oral cancer or precancerous condition, both inside and outside of your mouth.
 This screening generally takes about five minutes and can help save your life if cancerous signs are detected and treated quickly.
 The earlier any cancer is detected, the greater the chance for a cure.